 Toyota already caters to fans of off-roading with its TRD Pro grade, but soon the automaker will also have something for those fans who want to go off-road and stay there, a practice known as overlanding.

-Toyota on Tuesday at the SEMA show in Las Vegas announced a new Trailhunter grade and previewed some of the features the grade entails with a Tacoma Trailhunter concept.
+Toyota on Tuesday at the SEMA show in Las Vegas announced a new Trailhunter grade and previewed some of the features the grade entails with a Tundra Trailhunter concept.

 The concept features specific tuning for the suspension, off-road wheels and tires, skid plates front and rear, a roof rack with rooftop tent, a push bar, additional lighting, and a refrigerator.
 Toyota said Trailhunter features will also include additional storage solutions as well as solutions for improved load-bearing performance.

 The features will either be included as standard or available through Toyota's Associated Accessory Products program, and importantly they will all be developed by Toyota to meet the automaker's traditionally high standard for reliability and durability.